 Other Recipes You'll Love

-When it comes to other classic cookies, don't miss these favorites: Sea Salt Chocolate Chip Cookies, Double Biscoff Butter Cookies, Classic Chewy Sugar Cookies, Double Chocolate Chip Cookies, and Chewy S'mores Cookies.
+When it comes to other classic cookies, don't miss these favorites: Sea Salt Chocolate Chip Cookies, Double Biscoff Butter Cookies, Classic Chewy Sugar Cookies, Double Chocolate Chip Cookies, and Marshmallow Chocolate Chip Cookies.

-And if you're looking for more cinnamony goodness, be sure to whip up a batch of my light and fluffy Cinnamon Donut Muffins, Pumpkin Whoopie Pies with Cinnamon Cream Cheese Filling, and my Cinnamon Streusel Apple Hand Pies as well!
+And if you're looking for more cinnamony goodness, be sure to whip up a batch of my, rich Oreo Cinnamon Rolls mash-up, light and fluffy Cinnamon Donut Muffins, Quick & Easy Cinnamon Streusel Muffins, Pumpkin Whoopie Pies with Cinnamon Cream Cheese Filling, and my Cinnamon Streusel Apple Hand Pies as well!

 Easy Snickerdoodles (without cream of tartar!)